|Portland Blue and Cane Jasperware Tea Set, by Wedgwood|

 Recently I had a request to do the colors for a Queen Anne townhouse in San Francisco where my good friends the Von Petrins had just bought the upper flat.
 Having worked with them on the interior I already knew they prefer a more minimal/contemporary/unusual treatment, and they had even suggested the house be painted entirely black, a growing trend in San Francisco.

-The partner owners love the Victorian style, but also wanted a deep color and directed me to houses painted dark blue.
+The partner owners loved the Victorian style, but also wanted a deep color and directed me to houses painted dark blue with white trim.

 How to make a daring, contemporary splash and still celebrate the Victorian ornament and have it all look cohesive?
 The answer came to me while admiring a deep blue and ivory Wedgwood Jasperware teapot: a lovely object that had 6 distinct ornaments that look wonderful together, on a highly contrasting surface.
 Seemed to me a perfect solution!
 Rather than call out the details in different colors, ALL of the ornament can be the same color.

 |The Jasper house|

 Paint by Sherwin-Williams

 Are you a fan of Wedgwood too?
 Read on----

 - - Wedgwood celebrating their 250th year!

 - - Wedgwood Prestige Arabesque Tea Set limited edition available here